glbala87/ELLA_tool/docs/technical/development.md

 Once VSCode is set up, open the root folder (`ella`) in VSCode, and use the command palette to launch `Remote-Containers: Rebuild and Reopen in Container`*.
 This will start up a Docker container with ELLA running inside it, and attach VSCode to it.
 From there, you can populate the database:

-- Run the task `reset db`
+Run the task `reset db`.
-- Run `make dbreset` (or `make dbreset TESTSET=default`) in the integrated terminal If you want something else than the default data.
-See vardb/deposit/deposit_testdata.py#AVAILABLE_TESTSETS
+If you want something other than the data for the e2e test, run `make dbreset` (or `make dbreset TESTSET=default`) in the integrated terminal.
+See vardb/deposit/deposit_testdata.py#AVAILABLE_TESTSETS.

 Now, ELLA should be available on http://localhost:5000, and one can log in with credentials `testuser1:demo`, `testuser2:demo`,...,`testuser8:demo`.
 The environments for the test users are slightly different.